vanruesc/rabbit-hole/README.md

 ## Contributing

-Maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint and test your code.
+- Maintain the existing coding style
+- Add unit tests for any new or changed functionality if appropriate
+- Lint and test your code
+- Do not include build files in your Pull Requests